 Ideally we will find ways to take on sexual identities to the extent that they are empowering and pleasurable for us, and so far as they help us to form communities and critical masses to resist oppression.
 At the same time, ideally we will find ways to refuse the potentially stultifying aspects of sexual identity, insisting, for instance, that our sexual desires and behaviours remain fluid and may shift over time.

 CHALLENGE TWO: The third video lecture in this module includes a discussion of biopower, and how death occurs differently when power has become a power over life rather than a right of death.
 Foucault explores the examples of war and executions, for instance, and in the video the cases of World War II and the US invasion of Iraq in 2003 were given as cases in point.
-For this Challenge, draw upon this lecture and how you have understood biopower to write a short analysis (500 – 750 words) of the current war in Ukraine.
+For this Challenge, draw upon this lecture and how you have understood biopower to write a short analysis of a different modern or contemporary war – this could be a literal war like the current war in Ukraine, or a metaphorical war like “the war on terror” or “the war on drugs.”
 How might this war be seen as biopolitical?
-Share your analysis in the Challenge Sharing Forum.
+Share your analysis in the Challenge Sharing Forum by Friday at noon.